luisferreira90/JobCloudChallenge/README.md

 This project comes with a pre-defined database.
 If you want to use it, rename the file `_db.json` to `db.json`.
 If you don't, the application will have no data in the beginning (and that's perfectly fine).

-## Missing features

-- Unit tests;
-- The ability to receive notifications when a job ad is created, edited, or deleted.